5apps/stashboard/README.md

 The deploy target can be either `development`, `staging` or `production`, with `production` being the default.

+To create new Sentry releases and upload sourcemaps during deploy, you'll need to copy the `.env.example` file as `.env` and add your token to it.
+The token can be created at https://sentry.io/api/ with the scope "project:releases".

 #### Deploying to the Vagrant development box

 To be able to deploy to development, you'll need to create a Deploy app